openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 Here, `M` is the `dataDigest` generated according to
 {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.4, `SIG` is the signature, and `PK` is the SPHINCS+ public key.

+An implementation MUST check that the Parameter ID in the signature and in the key match when verifying.

 ## Packet specifications